 It doesn’t get much more southern than Southern Mississippi.
-A public research university with a Carnegie Foundation designation as a high research activity institution, the University of Southern Mississippi is known for its technology and engineering research, and was significant to the rehabilitation of the Gulf Coast region after Hurricane Katrina.
+A public research university with a Carnegie Foundation designation as a high research activity institution, the University of Southern Mississippi is known for its technology and engineering research and was significant to the rehabilitation of the Gulf Coast region after Hurricane Katrina.
 Online students will find ample support from USM, with a number of technology management bachelor degrees: Applied Technology; Construction Engineering Technology; Industrial Engineering Technology; and Industrial Engineering Technology – Logistics.
 These fully online degrees are highly specialized and exceptionally affordable ways to move into the career you want.

 Old Dominion University

 No public research university does online education like Old Dominion University.
 One of the best-known names in online, Old Dominion offers more online engineering degrees than just about any competitor.
 In addition to tech degrees such as Civil Engineering Technology, ODU offers the General Engineering Technology: Electromechanical Systems, which includes a minor in Engineering Management.
 This unique degree gives students not only the technical know-how to design and produce machines for manufacturing, but to manage these systems and their operators as well.
-The Old Dominion reputation and specialized knowledge means graduates will stand out on the job market, and the low $316 per credit tuition will begin paying off quickly.
+The Old Dominion reputation and specialized knowledge mean graduates will stand out on the job market, and the low $316 per credit tuition will begin paying off quickly.

 East Carolina University

-Long a leader in distance education, East Carolina University beat just about everyone to the punch, becoming the first not only in North Carolina, but one of the first anywhere to design fully-online degrees.
+Long a leader in distance education, East Carolina University beat just about everyone to the punch, becoming the first not only in North Carolina but one of the first anywhere to design fully-online degrees.
 That history means a long-standing reputation for excellence and a recognizable name on your resume.
 ECU offers a Bachelor of Science in Business Education (BSBE) degree completion program in Information Technologies.
-Not the cheapest of the cheap, but at $347 per credit, graduates shouldn’t worry to much about paying off their loans with an online ECU degree.
+Not the cheapest of the cheap, but at $347 per credit, graduates shouldn’t worry too much about paying off their loans with an online ECU degree.